vapoursynth/vapoursynth/doc/functions/setframeprop.rst

       clip = c.std.SetFrameProp(clip, prop="_FieldBased", intval=2)

-   For users not requiring compatibility with R54 or older VapourSynth releases, it is recommended to use the more intuitive *SetFrameProps* and *RemoveFrameProps* functions instead.
+   For backward compatibility reasons, it is possible to delete the given property by setting *delete=True*, however a new API is provided as *RemoveFrameProps* for this.
+For users not requiring compatibility with R54 or older VapourSynth releases, it is also recommended to use the more intuitive *SetFrameProps* function to set frame properties.